 The U.S. Armed Forces are, at all times, subject to the control and authority of the U.S. President, who is an elected official, and the U.S. Secretary of Defense, who is appointed from civilian life.
-The U.S. Congress also exercises, through legislation, its constitutional authority to regulate the U.S. Armed Forces.
+The U.S. Congress also exercises its constitutional authority to pass legislation applicable to the U.S. Armed Forces.
 The exact division of authority between the U.S. President and the U.S. Congress is a matter of frequent debate, but it is clear that the U.S. Armed Forces are at all times subject to the collective authority of the elected and appointed officials of the Executive Branch and the elected officials of the Legislative Branch of the U.S. Government.

-The members of the National Guard are under the authority of the Governors of their States when not in federal service.
+The members of the National Guard when serving on state duty or in a training status are under the authority of the Governors of their States when not in federal service.
 When in federal service under U.S. law, the members of the National Guard have the same status as members of the regular U.S. Armed Forces, for all practical purposes.
 When called to active duty, members of the reserve forces are subject to the same conditions of service as members of the regular U.S. Armed Forces.
 The importance of the reserves and the National Guard has greatly increased, as they have been regularly called up for duty for military installation security, peacekeeping, and other military operations.
 This is particularly significant in specialized areas such as civil affairs and military police functions where the military personnel with these needed skills are concentrated primarily in reserve and National Guard units.